 These pants tend to take on water faster than our top scorers.
 Water goes from beading to absorption after a couple of minutes in moderate rain.
-We also found that the tighter weave holds on to water longer and they take a bit more time to dry than airier models like the Outdoor Research Ferrosi.
+We also found that the tighter weave holds on to water longer and they take a bit more time to dry than airier models.
 Overall, we wouldn't choose this pair if we knew there was a chance of real rain.

 The half-elastic waist and drawstring allow for a little adjustability (both larger and smaller than the named waist size) and the pants secure with a traditional metal button.

-At $70, these pants are priced just about where we would expect them to be.
-We think that they offer a moderate value, but we would prefer to spend a little more for even more comfort from award winners like the Prana Stretch Zion or the Outdoor Research Ferrosi.
+These pants are priced just about where we would expect them to be.
+We think that they offer a moderate value, but we would prefer to spend a little more for even more comfort from award-winners in this review.